25 Celebrities You Didn't Know Had Famous Parents

 You've probably heard that legendary music producer and 28-time Grammy winner Quincy Jones is dad to Rashida Jones, but did you know Peggy Lipton was the actress' mom?
 The younger Jones is best known for her TV roles on Boston Public, The Office, and Parks and Recreation.
 She also co-directed the 2018 documentary Quincy about her dad.

 Lily Collins is one of five kids who call English musician and eight-time Grammy winner Phil Collins dad.
-The younger Collins is known for roles in 2013's The Mortal Instruments: City of Bones and in 2017's To the Bone—a Netflix film about a young woman with anorexia, a personal part given her own battle with an eating disorder.
+The younger Collins is known for performances in 2013's The Mortal Instruments: City of Bones and in 2017's To the Bone—a Netflix film about a young woman with anorexia, a personal role given her own battle with an eating disorder.

 "I forgive you for not always being there when I needed and for not being the dad I expected," the actress wrote in an open letter, via the Daily Mail, about her strained relationship with her dad.
 "I forgive the mistakes you made.
 And although it may seem like it's too late, it's not.
 There's still so much time to move forward."

 "It's been a gift that I look like my mother and I worked as a model for many years," Rossellini said in 2016.
-"I've been asked to play her and I've always said, 'Oh what a bad idea!'
+"I've been asked to play her and I've always said, 'Oh, what a bad idea!'
 But I did portray her in a short film I made for my father's centennial in 2006."
-And for more on celebrities, check out the 30 Celebrities You Never knew Were Related.